 Final Thoughts on Reloadable Prepaid Cards

 Prepaid cards and debit cards are not the same thing.
 However, they have similar functions.
 If you are looking for a card that you can use to purchase items, without having to link it to a bank account, a prepaid card may be your best bet.
 Some prepaid cards, however, come with hefty fees.
 To avoid extra spending, you should find a prepaid card that doesn’t require you to pay additional fees.
-In this article, we discussed the pros and cons of the nine best reloadable prepaid cards with zero fees.
+In this article, we discussed the pros and cons of the ten best reloadable prepaid cards with zero fees.
 To find the right card for you, consider your needs, as well as what you plan on using the card for.